How to Add a GitHub Plugin: Complete Step-by-Step Tutorial for 2025

 • Communication: Slack, Microsoft Teams, and Discord notifications

-Finding and Installing GitHub Plugins
+Finding and Installing GitHub Plugins: The Complete Process

 The GitHub Marketplace serves as your primary destination for discovering and installing plugins.
 This centralized hub offers thousands of verified applications, each with detailed descriptions, pricing information, and user reviews to help guide your selection process.